potassco/plasp/doc/output-format.md

 requiresFeature(conditionalEffects).
 ```

-## Types (PDDL Only)
+## Types

-Specifies all object types used by the PDDL problem (only if typing is enabled).
+This section specifies all object types used by the problem (only with PDDL and if typing is enabled).

 ### Syntax